-Often artists will create a drawing or sketch on paper, and then want to adhere it to a stretched canvas to create a stronger support, and even to continue adding subsequent layers of paint.
+Often artists will create a drawing or sketch on paper, and then want to adhere it later to a stretched canvas to create a stronger support, and even to continue working on it – adding subsequent layers of paint.

 Here are some suggestions for a way to glue paper smoothly onto canvas and other surfaces, without wrinkles.

 Gluing small to medium sizes of paper

 When the sheets of paper are manageable sizes you can glue the paper directly onto a painting surface such as canvas or wood panel.
 Make sure to read through these instructions first, to have all your supplies prepared and close at hand when you are ready to begin the process.
 It is important to do all the steps quickly without any lag time in between, as that can cause issues.

 Start with Your Surface – such as canvas or wood panel.
 Use a canvas that is stretched and primed with gesso so it isn’t too absorbent.
 If using raw canvas or raw wood, it is recommended to seal the support first.
 Seal front face of the canvas with an acrylic gloss medium, or prime with gesso.
 Wood panels need to be sealed with an acrylic gloss medium on all exposed wood areas – back, front and sides.
 If the support is not sealed, and is too absorbent, there is a risk that the glue will sink into the surface too fast, before you get a chance to apply the paper.
 This is the main reason paper gets wrinkled – the areas where the glue is no longer wet when the paper is applied.

 The Paper you want to adhere onto the surface should be a bit larger then the canvas you want to glue it to.
 Ideally the paper should have at least 1/2″ excess on all sides, so that this can be trimmed off later.